UKCloud/documentation/articles/other/other-faq-jumpstart.md

 ### How much does the Jumpstart service cost?

-Both the consultancy and engineering time for the Jumpstart service is sold in packs of four days at a price of £3500.
+Both the consultancy and engineering time for the Jumpstart service is sold in packs of four days at a price of £3,500.
 This equates to 32 hours of Jumpstart time.

 ### When will I be billed?

-You will be billed for Jumpstart hours consumed during the month at the end of each month.
+You'll be billed at the end of each month for Jumpstart hours consumed during that month.

-### What happens if I don’t use up all of the time I purchased?
+### What happens if I don't use up all of the time I purchased?

-It is common to have some time remaining at the end of a Jumpstart engagement.
-You can use this time on-demand for up to one year following the initial Jumpstart order.
+It's common to have some time remaining at the end of a Jumpstart engagement.
+You can use this time on demand for up to one year following the initial Jumpstart order.
 Common uses for this time include help, advice and modifications.
-Note though that there is no SLA associated with Jumpstart and it is not designed to be used as a support service.
+Note though that there is no SLA associated with Jumpstart and it's not designed to be used as a support service.

-### How can I re-engage a jumpstart consultant after a period of inactivity?
+### How can I re-engage a Jumpstart consultant after a period of inactivity?

 During the initial period of a Jumpstart engagement the project is considered to be active.
-During an active Jumpstart, your project will be scheduled as part of an engineer’s workload and they will be available to spend time on your project at short notice.
+During an active Jumpstart, your project will be scheduled as part of an engineer’s workload and they'll be available to spend time on your project at short notice.
 Once a Jumpstart project enters an inactive state you'll then need to raise a ticket in the Portal to re-engage an engineer.
 Quick activities (typically one hour or less) will usually be dealt with quickly while longer activities will need scheduling into an engineer’s workload.

 ## Feedback